cleverhans-lab/cleverhans/README.md

 Since we recently discontinued support for TF1, the `examples/` folder is currently empty, but you are welcome to submit your uses via a pull request :)

+Old examples for CleverHans v3.1.0 and prior can be found under `cleverhans_v3.1.0/examples/`.

 ## Reporting benchmarks